noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 # Next Steps

 Your game is ready to go.
-It has a presence on the Trusted Platform and we're almost at that exciting point where we can begin creating our own items.
+It has a presence on the Trusted Cloud and we're almost at that exciting point where we can begin creating our own items.
 First, however, we need to make sure that you're ready with an [Enjin Wallet and the necessary resources](wallet-setup.md).